 IPL (intense pulsed light) is a laser-like treatment for improving the appearance and condition of sun-damaged skin.
-We use the new BBL-Hero form of IPL which offers significant benefits over laser and older IPL treatments.
-It’s much faster, hurts less and there is minimal downtime after treatment.
+We use the BBL-Hero form of IPL which offers significant benefits over laser and older IPL treatments.
+BBL is much faster, hurts less and there is minimal downtime after treatment.

 Broad band light (BBL) is a light-based procedure similar to a laser that can treat the signs of sun-damaged and ageing skin such as freckles, blood vessels and loose skin with fine wrinkles.